Making Time For A Holiday Self-Care Boost

 For this reason, I make a point of spending a little bit more time on self care and placing extra emphasis on recovery and rest, just as one should when there’s a holiday!

 Self care can include anything you enjoy doing and gives you a chance to recover your body and mind.

-My 10 favourite self care activities that I have been enjoying this long weekend.
+My favourite holiday self care activities

 1. Drinking my morning coffee in my favourite chair by the window while listening to the radio;

 2. Having long hot showers along with the calming scent of my cherry blossom shower gel;